Learn About Your Options

 Questions to Expect at the 341 Meeting in Your Bankruptcy Case

-During your bankruptcy case, whether you file under Chapter 7 or Chapter 13, you will have to attend a meeting with your creditors and the bankruptcy trustee in charge of your case.
+During your bankruptcy case, you will attend a meeting with your creditors and the bankruptcy trustee in charge of your case.
+Find out what questions the bankruptcy trustee must ask you and more.

 -